-Exposure to Ammonia: What Are the Risks?
+Ammonia Exposure: What Are the Risks?

 Although classified as an extremely hazardous substance in the United States, ammonia’s wide use in the industrial and commercial spaces in the country makes it a potential risk concern.
 When exposed to air, ammonia can evaporate quickly.
-Its pungent smell is not only foul, but also extremely harmful to humans.
+Its pungent smell is not only foul but also extremely harmful to humans.
 Ammonia’s classifications are:

 - Compressed Gas

 Get trained on how to safely handle hazardous waste with our 40-Hour course.DETAILS

 Take our 8-hour refresher course to meet your annual training requirements.DETAILS